tjgavlick/sublime-settings/readme.md

 <string>italic</string>
 ```

-I've added this to the following items in Agila Oceanic Next:
+I've added this to the following items in the base Agila Oceanic Next .thTheme:

 - Keyword, Storage: `keyword, storage.type, storage.modifier`
 - Attributes: `entity.other.attribute-name`

+And in User/Color Highlighter/themes/Agila Oceanic Next.tmTheme:

+- Keyword, Storage: `keyword, storage.type, storage.modifier`

-And added the following to cover some JS language features:
+And added the following to the base theme to cover some JS language features:

 ```
 <dict>